-Note Look at the #import statements: one uses angle brackets (< >) and the other uses plain double quotation marks (" ").
+Note Look at the #import statements: one uses angle brackets (< >), and the other uses plain double quotation marks (" ").
 The difference is that a file in the angle brackets indicates a system-level file, which is located using a predefined path that Xcode automatically sets up for your project.
 Any file that has double quotation marks is searched for in the current project.
-In this example, the SimpleLabelData.h interface file is part of the project, so it gets double quotation marks, whereas the Foundation.h file is a system file and uses the angle brackets.
+In this example, the SimpleLabelData.h interface file is part of our project, so we use double quotation marks, whereas the Foundation.h file is a system file and uses the angle brackets.